htcondor/htcondor/docs/admin-manual/monitoring.rst

 If Ganglia is already deployed in the pool, the monitoring of HTCondor is enabled by running the *condor\_gangliad* daemon on a single machine within the pool.
-If the machine chosen is the one running Ganglia’s *gmetad*, then the HTCondor configuration consists of adding ``GANGLIAD`` to the definition of configuration variable ``DAEMON_LIST`` on that machine.
+If the machine chosen is the one running Ganglia's *gmetad*, then the HTCondor configuration consists of adding ``GANGLIAD`` to the definition of configuration variable ``DAEMON_LIST`` on that machine.
 It may be advantageous to run the *condor\_gangliad* daemon on the same machine as is running the *condor\_collector* daemon, because on a large pool with many ClassAds, there is likely to be less network traffic.
-If the *condor\_gangliad* daemon is to run on a different machine than the one running Ganglia’s *gmetad*, modify configuration variable ``GANGLIA_GSTAT_COMMAND`` :index:`GANGLIA_GSTAT_COMMAND` to get the list of monitored hosts from the master *gmond* program.
+If the *condor\_gangliad* daemon is to run on a different machine than the one running Ganglia's *gmetad*, modify configuration variable ``GANGLIA_GSTAT_COMMAND`` :index:`GANGLIA_GSTAT_COMMAND` to get the list of monitored hosts from the master *gmond* program.